One Halloween someone gave Norm a card with a special message,

 Travis sat by the pool wondering what had happened to him.
 The last minute move made his head feel like his brain was spinning around on the inside.
 He decided he needed to take a walk.
 Maybe he could work off the sluggishness he felt.
 He returned to his room, changed to jeans, a T, and a light jacket, grabbed his key, wallet, and phone, and took the elevator down to the lobby.
 He stopped at the registration desk and asked how far it was if he walked to downtown Walnut Creek.
 The girl behind the counter smiled.

 “It’s close, about a mile, maybe twenty minutes or so, depending on how fast you walk and where you want to go once you get to the downtown.
 We’re on Main Street.
 If you go down Main you’ll end up in the center of town.
-There’s an Apple Store, a Barnes and Noble, lots of places to shop including clothing stores and department stores, lots of places to eat.
+There’s an Apple Store, an Amazon Store, lots of places to shop including clothing stores and department stores, lots of places to eat.
 If you want a ride part way back to the hotel, there’s a free shuttle bus from downtown to the BART station.
 Then it’s about a ten minute walk back to the hotel.
 Here’s a map showing where we are and the BART station on California Street.
 You’ll see the bus pickup area when you get close to the station.”

 She opened a map of Walnut Creek and pointed to the locations she’d described, then handed him the map.
 He took it and grinned.